aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2021/aspose-slides-for-net-21-9-release-notes/_index.md

 ### HTML5 Export Support ###

-HTML5 Export support added in Slides (enhanced customizable version of HTML5 Support).
+We implemented support for HTML5 Export in Slides (enhanced customizable version of HTML5 Support).

 The new Html5 value has been added to [SaveFormat](https://apireference.aspose.com/slides/net/aspose.slides.export/saveformat) enumerations.
-This value represents HTML5 format for exporting.
+This value represents the HTML5 format for exporting.

-The code snippet below demonstrates saving presentation in HTML5 format:
+The code snippet below demonstrates the saving presentation in HTML5 operation:

 ``` csharp
 using (Presentation presentation = new Presentation("SomePresentation.pptx"))